-In November 2016, we're getting the band back together to ride the inaugural Share the Road Tour route from Canberra to Melbourne in order to bring a very strong message to the Victorian state parliament - A Metre Matters and A Metre Matters NOW.
+This November, we're again riding the inaugural Share the Road Tour route from Canberra to Melbourne in order to bring a very strong message to the Victorian government - A Metre Matters and A Metre Matters NOW.

-Since the launch of the Amy Gillett Foundation's 'A Metre Matters' campaign on the steps of Parliament House, Canberra, in November, 2009, and our subsequent week-long ride from Canberra to Melbourne, we have experienced a long and successful journey in the pursuit of cycling safety.
+Since the launch of the Amy Gillett Foundation's 'A Metre Matters' campaign on the steps of Parliament House, Canberra, in November, 2009, and our subsequent week-long ride from Canberra to Melbourne, we have experienced a long and successful journey in the pursuit of cycling safety across Australia.

 AGF Share The Road Tour 2015 Highlights from Picture Machine on Vimeo.